inbo/speciesbim/README.md

 ## Changelog / development journal

+- Added field `acceptedId` to `taxonomy` table.
+If a taxon is a synonym in GBIF Backbone, the correspondent accepted taxon is added and its `id` is used as value of `acceptedId`.
+Exotic status of synonyms is also inherited by the correspondent accepted taxa.
 - Added exotic status to `taxonomy` table (field `exotic_be`) describing whether a species is exotic in Belgium.
     Information is inferred from the GBIF checklist [Global Register of Introduced and Invasive Species - Belgium](https://www.gbif.org/dataset/6d9e952f-948c-4483-9807-575348147c7e).
     The exotic status is propagatd to all children of a taxon, if present.